SuxinL/Notes/productivity/typing/comfort/wrist_pain.md

 	[Mon Jul 24 12:33:39 AM CST 2023] When combining method 3 and 6, the height of the keyboard is enough to relax wrists.

-	But if the chair is too low, I have to bend my legs when sitting and feel pain in my legs when standing up.
+	But if the chair is too low, I have to bend my legs when sitting and I feel pain in my legs when standing up.

 -	*4*
 -	5